newaetech/chipshouter-picoemp/README.md

 ### Easy-Assemble Build

-The Easy-Assembly build uses a "mostly complete" SMD board, which you need to solder a Raspberry Pi Pico onto and any through-hole headers you wish.
+The Easy-Assembly build uses a "mostly complete" SMD board, which you need to solder a Raspberry Pi Pico, switches, and through-hole headers.

 ### Programming the PicoEMP